Skip to content

 Do all foundations need rebar?

 Values in this guide are indicative and simplified.
-Actual design must be based on soil conditions, loads, local frost protection requirements and documented system solutions.
-For permit-controlled or load-bearing work, always involve a qualified professional.
+Actual foundation design must be based on soil bearing capacity, frost depth, local loads and documented system solutions.
+Frost protection depth varies significantly by climate — check the frost index for your location.
+For permit-controlled, load-bearing or below-ground work, always involve a qualified structural engineer or geotechnical professional.
 Last reviewed: May 2026